Our Social Impact

 4. Flexibility

 Key partnerships underpin the work that we do including.
-The first if which is our support of the Human Rights Commissions Racism it Stops with Me Campaign.
+The first if which is our support of the Human Rights Commissions Racism. it Stops with Me Campaign.
+Additionally, we have formed successfully partnerships with Reconciliation NSW and Diversity Council Australia.

 Racism.
 It stops with me.